bsalex/angular-loading-overlay/README.md

 #Angular loading overlay

+The module provides your app with overlays (like "Loading...") that could be shown on async operations.
-A service and directive to show "Loading..." overlays on async operations.
+It also allows you to create preconfigured handlers and wrap promises to show and hide overlays on promise work started and finished.

 ##Installation
 `bower install --save angular-loading-overlay`